 We are committed to providing a broad and balanced curriculum that aims to prepare students for life in modern Britain.
-Our curriculum promotes respect, tolerance and diversity.
+Our curriculum promotes respect, tolerance and diversity through the promotion of Fundamental British Values; Democracy, The rule of law, Individual liberty, Mutual respect and tolerance of those with different faiths and beliefs.
 Students are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others.

-British Values, extremist viewpoints and preventing radicalisation are part of our PSHCE curriculum.
-British Values and Spiritual, Moral, Social and Cultural provision is also embedded across the curriculum
+British Values, extremist viewpoints and preventing radicalisation are also part of our PSHE curriculum.
+Spiritual, Moral, Social and Cultural provision is also embedded across the curriculum